 2. Indicators

 Indicators are mathematical calculations based on price, volume, or open interest, used to identify trends, momentum, and overbought/oversold conditions.
-It could be classified into trend and momentum indicators.
+It could be classified as a trend and momentum indicator.
 Some

-This Measures market volatility by plotting bands around a moving average.
+This Measure of market volatility plots bands around a moving average.
 When the bands widen, the market is volatile; when they narrow, it’s calm.

 Momentum Indicators include